 ChiefMarTec’s Scott Brinker even pointed out how many of the well-known cloud providers who joined him onstage for a recent MarTech Conference session “acknowledged that multi-vendor marketing tech stacks were the reality of the market.”

-Put plainly, failing to structure your enterprise marketing technology stack in such a way means your relevant business information and customer data will remain in siloed systems.
+Put plainly, failing to structure your enterprise marketing technology stack in such a way means your relevant business info and customer data will remain in siloed systems.

 This, in turn, will only continue to impede the desired advancements to your enterprise marketing strategy: from enhancing brand awareness to delivering a higher-quality CX.

-How to improve your enterprise marketing management with modern martech
+How to improve your enterprise marketing management with modern technology

 As CMSWire’s David Roe stated, though, it’s also how many large enterprises meet the ever-changing demands of both their target audiences and businesses at-large: